 Budgeting is not just for students–it is a life skill you can use long after you graduate.
 It’s about controlling your money instead of letting your money control you, understanding how you are spending your money, and making informed consumer choices.
 Perhaps most importantly, budgeting can keep you from worrying about your money.

 The first step in budgeting is to make a list of your anticipated monthly expenses.
-The 2014-15 financial aid budget follows a modest but livable standard and allows $20,722 for room/board and personal expenses for the 9-month academic year, or about $2,302 per month.
-(These allowances will be slightly higher for 2015-16.)
-If you are fully reliant on financial aid to meet all living costs, $2,302 is what you will have to meet all of your monthly living expenses during the academic year.
+The HLS student financial aid budget is designed to permit a reasonable and moderate standard of living.
+The 2016-17 financial aid budget allows $22,262 for room/board and personal expenses for the 9-month academic year, or about $2,470 per month.
+If you are fully reliant on financial aid to meet all living costs, $2,470 is what you will have to meet all of your monthly living expenses during the academic year.
 The following examples demonstrate three different sets of budgeting choices, and the monthly expenses related to those choices.

 |Example A – Living in a Gropius Dorm||Example B – Living Off-Campus with Roommate||Example C – Living Off-Campus without Roommate|